chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ## Database configuration

+Postgres can configured in two ways: via `DATABASE_URL` or setting up independent Postgres variables.
+### Configure Postgres

-You can set Postgres connection URI as `DATABASE_URL` in the environment to connect to the database.
+Set Postgres connection URI as `DATABASE_URL` as an environment variable to connect to the database.

 The URI is of the format